-All investments are listed on recognised stock exchanges or are approved securities or regulated collective investment schemes within the meaning of the FCA rules unless otherwise stated.
+All investments are listed on recognised stock exchanges and are approved securities or regulated collective investment schemes within the meaning of the FCA rules unless otherwise stated.
+Forward contracts are not listed on stock exchanges and are considered over-the-counter instruments.

-The comparative figures in brackets are as at 31 August 2023.
+The comparative figures in brackets are as at 30 November 2023.